In this article:

 Foods to Avoid

-Here are the most foods that may cause joint inflammation:
+Here are some foods that may cause joint inflammation.

 While we all love a good bowl of ice cream or a slice of warm pie, sugar has been proven to contribute to inflammation.
 (5)

-A diet rich in refined sugars, starches, and trans or saturated fatty acids can trigger the innate immune system.
-This is generally due to the stimulation of proinflammatory cytokines, while the production of anti-inflammatory cytokines gets lowered.
+A diet rich in refined sugars, starches, and trans or saturated fatty acids can trigger the innate immune system, stimulating pro-inflammatory cytokines that cause swelling and pain.
 (6)

 You can limit your processed sugar intake by avoiding sweets, pastries, candy, and drinks with added sugar.
 Instead, incorporate 1–2 servings of fresh fruit in your diet every day.